 On-site vehicular circulation was reviewed in accordance with generally accepted traffic engineering standards.
 The on-site vehicular circulation during drop-off and pick-up hours allows all students to be dropped off or picked up at the curb during all phases of the Master Plan development.
 The student drop-off and pick-up area located near the south side of the parking lot area removes the need for students to walk through the parking lot areas.

-Master Plan Buildout
+The proposed Master Plan shows a designated drop-off/pick-up lane across all phases of the Master Plan and a designated through lane for parents to pull out once they have dropped off or picked up their student.